dhivyx/Portfolio-simple-website/README.md

 - **style.css**: The CSS file for styling both pages.

 ## How to view
-1. You can access my portfolio website by visiting [link] feel free to explore the content and get in touch!
+1. You can access my portfolio website by visiting [https://dhivyx.github.io/Portfolio-simple-website/] feel free to explore the content and get in touch!

 Thank you for visiting my portfolioo website!